MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ### Object detection

-Prior to starting object detection, make sure that your HoloLens 2 has a good understanding of the space by pre-scanning your environment before doing object detection—look at the surrounding walls and unique objects.
+Prior to starting object detection, make sure that your HoloLens 2 has a good understanding of the space by pre-scanning your environment before doing object detection.
+Look at the surrounding walls and unique objects with your HoloLens.

 Then look at your target object to avoid false positives.
 This allows HoloLens to easily differentiate and detect the object.
 For larger objects, move around the object so that HoloLens is able to generate a better representation of the physical space.
 Standing in one spot limits the amount of surface information, which means that HoloLens might not meet its detection thresholds.